The Danish Pharmacovigilance Council

 Declaration of interests

-After being appointed and before the first meeting, the members must fill in and sign a declaration of interests form.
-The declaration must be attached to the meeting minutes.
+After being appointed and before the first meeting, the members must fill out and sign a declaration of interests form.
+The declaration must be annexed to the meeting minutes.

-A council member must not participate in the processing of a case if he or she has a personal interest in the outcome of the case, or if there are any other circumstances which could question his or her impartiality.
+A council member must not participate in the processing of a case if he or she has a personal interest in the outcome of the case, or if there are any other circumstances which could question their impartiality.

 Members must inform the council of any potentially conflicting interests before the processing of a case begins.
 The council then decides whether the member should be allowed to participate in the processing of the case.